Treating Hair Loss with Finasteride

-Finasteride is a 5a-reductase inhibitor.
-This means that it blocks the enzyme 5a-reductase, which is responsible for converting testosterone in your body to dihydrotestosterone (DHT).
+Finasteride is a 5α-reductase inhibitor.
+This means it blocks the enzyme 5a-reductase, which is responsible for converting testosterone in your body into dihydrotestosterone (DHT).
 DHT is the hormone that triggers hair thinning in those with a genetic sensitivity to it.

 Does Finasteride Work?

-Finasteride works very well for some people, but has no effect for others.
+Whilst Finasteride works very well for some people, it can have no effect for others.
 Results are primarily down to an individual’s genes, which can influence response to a drug.

 Dosage of Finasteride

 Finasteride is available from pharmacies and is taken as a daily tablet (containing 1mg).
-If the tablet works for you) should be seen after 3-4 months.
-Full results should be seen after 9-12 months.
+If the tablet works for you, initial results should be seen after three to four months, while full results should be seen after a period of nine to 12 months.

-It’s important to note that if you stop taking finasteride, the beneficial effects on your hair will start to wear off after 6 months.
-By 12 months, your hair will revert to its original state before treatment.
-Any hair you have managed to regrow will most likely fall out.
+It’s important to note that if you stop taking Finasteride, the beneficial effects on your hair will start to wear off after six months.
+By 12 months, your hair will revert to its original state before treatment and any hair you have managed to regrow will most likely fall out.
 This is why it is so important to be consistent when taking Finasteride.

 Side Effects of Finasteride

-The dosage of finasteride for male hair thinning (1mg a day) does not cause as many side effects as the 5mg dosage given to treat prostate enlargement.
-But undesirable side effects can still occur.
+The 1mg a day dosage of Finasteride for male hair thinning does not cause as many side effects as the 5mg dosage given to treat prostate enlargement, but undesirable side effects can still occur.

 Possible side effects include (but are not limited to):